FCValentin/H2AubPaper/README.md

 __Valentin Francois--Campion, Florian Berger, Mami Oikawa, Maissa Goumeidane, Romain Guibeaux, and Jérôme Jullien__

 H3K4me3, H3K27me3 and H2AK119ub1 have been analyzed during this protocol with ChIP-Sequencing.
-Transcriptomic of Xenopus laevis embryo development was analysed by RNA-Sequencing
+Transcriptome of Xenopus laevis embryo development was analysed by RNA-Sequencing

 ## Getting Started